All images © by Roberto Piperno, owner of the domain. Write to romapip@quipo.it.

 At the time the villa was built the frescoes at Pompeii had not yet been uncovered, yet it was known that the Romans decorated their cubicula (small bedrooms) with paintings having an erotic content.
 Il Sodoma was commissioned to portray the first night of marriage of Alexander the Great and Roxana, his Persian bride.

 Agostino Chigi commissioned Raphael to design family chapels at S. Maria del Popolo (where he was buried) and at S. Maria della Pace, two churches which were dear to Pope Julius II because they were rebuilt by Pope Sixtus IV, his uncle.
-He was on such good terms with the Pope that he was allowed to add to the six mountains and a star of his coat of arms, the oak which was the heraldic symbol of the Della Rovere, the family of the Pope (you may wish to see two coats of arms at Ariccia, a fiefdom of the Chigi).
-Baldassarre Peruzzi is renowned also for his innovative design of Palazzo Massimi alle Colonne which he rebuilt after the 1527 Sack of Rome.
+He was on such good terms with the Pope that he was allowed to add to the six mountains and a star of his coat of arms, the sessile oak which was the heraldic symbol of the Della Rovere, the family of the Pope (you may wish to see two coats of arms at Ariccia, a fiefdom of the Chigi).
+Baldassarre Peruzzi is renowned also for his innovative design of Palazzo Massimi alle Colonne which he rebuilt after the Sack of Rome.

 Archaeological Museum of Naples - Farnese Collection: (left) Antinous, perhaps from Villa Adriana, it might have been bought by Agostino Chigi; (right) Venus from Villa della Farnesina.
 Both statues have been heavily restored/completed